For a person to potentially qualify for coverage under the Life & Disability Guaranty Fund (ALDIGF):

 - the insolvent company must have been licensed in Arizona.

 The protection provided by the Life & Disability Guaranty Fund is based on Arizona law and the language of the relevant policy(ies).
 The most it is able to pay in benefits is:

-1. The limits of the policy/value of the annuity, OR
+1. The lesser of the limits of the policy/value of the annuity, OR

 a.
 With respect to one life:

 i. $300,000 in life insurance death benefits but not more than $100,000 in net cash surrender and net cash withdrawal values for life insurance